 You vs John Paulson shows an example of the type of infographic that populates its information based on the user's particular data entries.
 By entering your annual salary, you get a comparison with the amount of money that foreign trader John Paulson makes in a matter of minutes (along with a few other examples, just to drive to point home).

 Because this type of interactivity only works for a minority of topics, it's less common than the others on this list.
-However, it's probably also the most compelling, not only because it invites the most user participation, but also because it uses personalized information.
+However, it's probably also the most compelling, not only because it invites the most user participation, but also because it uses personalised information.